-Aomori, Iwate, Miyagi, Akita, Yamagata and Fukushima — these six prefectures, along with Niigata, are the picture of idyllic perfection and home to rich cultures passed down through generations.
-This is where you can experience Japan in its most authentic and raw form.
+Aomori, Iwate, Miyagi, Akita, Yamagata and Fukushima — these six ken (prefectures), along with the neighbouring Niigata, are panoramas of idyllic bucolic perfection and home to rich cultures passed down through generations.
+In each area, you will experience Japan in its most authentic, raw and breathtaking forms.

-Situated in the northeastern part of Honshu, Tohoku faces the Sea of Japan, the Pacific Ocean and the Tsugaru Straits.
-While Japan has made great strides in development over the past centuries, the Tohoku region retains its old-world charms, traditional lifestyles and culture.
-Astounding sceneries, shrines with long histories, and a unique way of life maintained by friendly people making distinctive local dishes; every spot and every person has a story waiting to be discovered.
+Located in northeastern Honshu, Tohoku borders the Sea of Japan, the Pacific Ocean, and the Tsugaru Straits.
+While Japan has made phenomenal strides in development over the past centuries, of course, the Tohoku region retains its old-world charms, traditional lifestyles and distinctive cultures.
+With its astounding scenery, ancient shrines , and unique lifestyles maintained by friendly people making remarkable local dishes, each spot and every person in the region has a fascinating story waiting to be discovered.